johanbook/docs/docs/security/jwt.md

 ## Structure

-A JWT consists of three parts delimited by periods.
+A JWT consists of three base64 encoded JSON parts delimited by periods.
 It has a header, payload (claims) and a signature.
 The header contains algorithm and token type.
 The payload can be something like

 ```js
 {